wiboticalex/pycyphal/docs/pages/demo.rst

 How to use Yakut
 ++++++++++++++++

-If you don't have Yakut installed on your system yet, do it now by following its documentation.
+If you don't have Yakut installed on your system yet, install it now by following its documentation.

 Yakut requires us to compile our DSDL namespaces beforehand using ``yakut compile`` (update paths as necessary):